Chocolate Tiffin | Easy Scottish Dessert

 Additionally, most recipes call for very little of the ingredient which is then divided by the servings.
 Second there are many kinds of corn syrup.
 Wholesome sweeteners makes a non-gmo, organic corn syrup, so that made me feel a ton better.

 (side note – I found the sweetener at my local Sprouts market for $5.99 and then on sale from there.
-I have no idea why the Amazon price is so high!)
+If you shop on Amazon, check out these tips for shopping more sustainably on Amazon.)

 A No-Bake Chocolate Dessert